Po-Chun-Chien/Po-Chun-Chien.github.io/_publications/2019-11-timeFold.md

 date: 2019-11-05
 venue: "Proceedings of the International Conference on Computer-Aided Design (ICCAD)"
 paperurl: ""
-citation: "P.-C. Chien and J.-H. R. Jiang.
-Time-frame Folding: Back to the Sequentiality. <i>In Proceedings of the International Conference of Computer-Aided Design (ICCAD)</i>, 2019."
+citation: "P.-C. Chien and J.-H. R. Jiang. \"Time-frame Folding: Back to the Sequentiality\". <i>In Proceedings of the International Conference of Computer-Aided Design (ICCAD)</i>, 2019."
 ---
 Abstract:
 In this paper we formulate time-frame folding (TFF) as the reverse operation of time-frame unfolding (TFU), or commonly known as time-frame expansion in automatic test pattern generation (ATPG) and (un)bounded model checking.